Who We Are

 Matthew Bergman is an attorney, law professor, philanthropist and community activist.
 He is the founder of the Social Media Victims Law Center and Bergman Draper Oslund Udo; a professor at Lewis & Clark Law school; and member of the board of directors of nonprofit institutions in higher education, national security, civil rights, worker protection, and the arts.

-Matt is nationally known for his work in product liability litigation and has recovered over $950 million on behalf of his clients.
+Matthew is nationally known for his work in product liability litigation and has recovered over $950 million on behalf of his clients.
 He has litigated over 1,200 product liability cases, conducted over 25 jury trials, and has been counsel in over 20 reported appellate cases.
-Matt has chaired and keynoted national and international seminars on toxic tort litigation and bankruptcy.
+Matthew has chaired and keynoted national and international seminars on toxic tort litigation and bankruptcy.
 He has testified before the U.S. Congress, was appointed to a dozen creditors’ committees in toxic tort cases, and serves the advisory committees of several multi-billion-dollar asbestos trusts.
 He has carried the fight for injured victims from the courthouse to federal and state legislatures and works closely with medical providers throughout the northwest.

 Laura Marquez-Garrett has spent her twenty-year career handling complex litigation matters and business disputes.
 For the last decade of that, her focus and specialization has been on all things electronic discovery.
 Laura has served as special discovery counsel for clients and law firms, and has consulted on all manner of data and discovery related innovations, issues, and disputes.

 At her prior firm, Lane Powell, Laura founded and led the firm’s innovative electronic discovery practice group and discovery division, Lumos.
 She transitioned to the Social Media Victims Law Center in February of 2021 because she wanted to contribute to the center’s mission of holding social media companies legally accountable when the fail to protect users from foreseeable harm.